altunixon/wips/lns/altina_ln/ASP-131-Chapter_1_The_Sixth_and_Eighth_Army.md

 "Erm, yes."<br/>
 Altina looked even more anxious.<br/>
 Even Regis couldn’t sit still after hearing all that.<br/>
-Clarice said seriously:
+Clarice said seriously:<br/>
 "However, there isn’t any woman who will be willing to spend her days with a man who spends the majority of his salary on books."<br/>
-""Ughh…】"<br/>
+""Ughh…""<br/>
 Altina and Regis moaned at the same time.<br/>
-Clarice said with no room for debate:
+Clarice said with no room for debate:<br/>
 "I like Sir Regis.
 I like him very much.
 It’s true.
-But it is different from the “like” that Your Highness is thinking about.
+But it is different from the "like" that Your Highness is thinking about.
 I have my own plans for the future too.
 I’m a bit skeptical about an impoverished life surrounded by books and not knowing what tomorrow will be like."<br/>
 Regis’ head bowed in a slump.<br/>
 "… I have nothing to say about that."<br/>
 "Ah, ahaha… Well, Regis is really a handful!"<br/>